peterkhe1999/CheatSheet/OSCP/README.md

 Search for files created by the `iptables-save` command, which is used to dump the firewall configuration to a file specified by the user.
 This file is then usually used as input for the `iptables-restore` command and used to restore the firewall rules at boot time.

-If a system administrator had ever run this command, we could search the configuration directory (`/etc`) or grep the file system for iptables commands to locate the file.
+If a system administrator had ever run this command, search the configuration directory (`/etc`) or grep the file system for iptables commands to locate the file.

 Files created by the `iptables-save` command, which is used to dump the firewall configuration to a file specified by the user